Browse by Medical Category

-The MGH Clinical and Translational Epidemiology Unit is a new research unit within the Department of Medicine.
+The Massachusetts General Hospital's Clinical and Translational Epidemiology Unit (CTEU) is a new research unit within the Department of Medicine.
 The mission of the CTEU is to advance epidemiologic investigation for the translation of discoveries into effective clinical interventions.
 The CTEU will utilize, develop, and optimize cutting edge epidemiologic methods to discover and characterize determinants of human health, develop novel preventive and therapeutic interventions, and elucidate molecular biomarkers for the development of precision medicine strategies.
 Approaches will include the analysis of traditional epidemiologic exposures, as well as novel genetic, biochemical, metabolomic, proteomic, and microbial biomarkers.

 1. Epidemiology of colorectal adenoma and cancer.
 We are leading several studies in the prevention of colorectal adenoma and cancer using chemopreventative drugs and lifestyle interventions.
 We are also focused on genetic and biochemical markers that may be used to stratify risk of colorectal cancer for individuals, as well as predict responsiveness to various interventions.

 2. Biomarker trial of aspirin in colorectal neoplasia.
 We conducting ASPIRED, an NCI-funded, randomized, clinical trial of aspirin among patients with a history of colorectal adenoma in relation to several cancer-specific biomarkers.
 The ultimate goal is to understand the mechanistic basis by which aspirin reduces the risk of colorectal cancer.